 - If your child was born outside Canada, and you or the other parent was a Canadian citizen when the child was born, your child has a birthright to Canadian citizenship.

-- Children born outside Canada and adopted by a Canadian citizen are eligible for a grant of Canadian citizenship.
+- Children born outside Canada and adopted by Canadian citizens are eligible for a grant of Canadian citizenship.

-- If you were born outside Canada and one of your grandparents were a Canadian citizen when you were born, you might have a birthright to Canadian Citizen.
+- If you were born outside Canada and one of your grandparents was a Canadian citizen when you were born, you might have a birthright to Canadian Citizen.

 - Obtain a Canadian passport;

-- Obtain a driver’s licence, an enhanced driver’s licence or an enhanced identity card;
+- Obtain a driver’s license, an enhanced driver’s license, or an enhanced identity card;

 What documents are accepted as proof of citizenship?

 The following documents are recognized by Citizenship and Immigration Canada (CIC) as proof of citizenship.
 Some government departments or agencies may not accept all the documents listed below and may require additional documents.

 - Provincial or territorial birth certificates (for people born in Canada, unless you were born after February 14, 1977, and at the time of your birth, your parents were neither Canadian citizens nor permanent residents, and at least one parent had diplomatic status in Canada.
 If you were born in Canada before February 15, 1977, to a parent with diplomatic status, please contact us for more information on eligibility.